LFDMCreations/copropriete/README.md

 La migration est également à jour avec les obligations règlementaires des syndics

 # Sinatra and Sequel
-This application is built with the Sinatra framework and Sequel Build your own url endpoints and use this as an API with a frontend framework or add views to the Sinatra app.
+This application is built with the Sinatra framework and Sequel.
+Build your own url endpoints and use this as an API with a frontend framework or add views to the Sinatra app.